Nytra/TurtleGraphicsVisualizer/README.md

 ![demo](https://github.com/Nytra/TurtleScript/blob/master/demo1.gif)

+Just a demonstration of a turtle drawing my name onto the screen.

 ![demo](https://github.com/Nytra/TurtleScript/blob/master/yeah_it_supports_comments.PNG)

+The TurtleScript code for the above drawing.

 TurtleScript is a name that I just made up for a scripting language meant for controlling drawing turtles.